 3. The social security tax

 A general social security tax rate of 5.34% is paid by the employer to the Treasury on top of personal wage income paid to the employee.
+For fishermen, the rate is 5.99 per cent.

 4. Corporate taxation